haroon03/bayeslabs.github.io/_posts/ORGAN Part I.md

 <ol>
   <li><b>Discriminator Training</b></li>
   We train the Discriminator on the labeled Training set for a certain epoch range.
 It must be trained well enough that it can discriminate the training data correctly as real(1).
 This is achieved by varying the number of epochs.
   While training Discriminator, the Generator is in freeze mode(freezing means setting training as false.
-The network does only forward pass and no backpropagation is applied).
+The network does only forward pass and no back-propagation is applied).
   Afterward, we generate fake data and train the discriminator on it as well, until it predicts efficiently.
   Calculate the loss and optimize the network parameters and update the gradients.
   <li><b>Generator Training</b></li>
   Now to train the Discriminator we use the predictions of discriminator as an objective to train the Generator.
-  SImilar to the Discriminator training step we have discriminator in freeze mode while training the generator.
+  Similar to the Discriminator training step we have discriminator in freeze mode while training the generator.
   Calculate the loss and optimize the network parameters and update the gradients.
 </ol>